Skip to main content

 What the Research Says

-The evidence for vitamin D in immune function is exceptionally strong.
-Martineau et al. (2017) published a participant-level meta-analysis in the BMJ covering 25 RCTs with 11,321 participants, demonstrating that vitamin D supplementation significantly reduced acute respiratory infections, with the greatest benefit in those with the lowest baseline levels.
-Aranow (2011) reviewed the immunological mechanisms, confirming that vitamin D receptors are expressed on B cells, T cells, monocytes, and dendritic cells, and that vitamin D induces cathelicidin — an antimicrobial peptide with direct bactericidal and antiviral activity.
-The global prevalence of vitamin D insufficiency makes this one of the most impactful and cost-effective immune interventions available.
+Vitamin D plays a significant role in immune function and overall health.
+A participant-level meta-analysis by Martineau et al. (2017) involving 25 RCTs and 11,321 participants demonstrated that vitamin D supplementation significantly reduced the risk of acute respiratory infections, particularly benefiting individuals with low baseline levels.
+Aranow (2011) highlighted the immunological mechanisms, noting that vitamin D receptors are present on various immune cells, including B cells, T cells, monocytes, and dendritic cells, and that vitamin D induces cathelicidin, an antimicrobial peptide with direct bactericidal and antiviral activity.

 Benefits of Vitamin D